Your Ad Here

 .

-The article, however also contains information on the "Annual Report of the New-York, New-Haven And Hartford.
-These paragraphs dealt with improvements in Connecticut, which I have removed to save space here.
-None the less, quite a coincidence if you ask me!
+The article at right, also contains information on the "Annual Report of the New-York, New-Haven And Hartford".
+These paragraphs dealt with improvements in Connecticut, which I have removed to save space here and did not pertain to the North 1st Street location.

-The initial presence of the Baltimore & Ohio Railroad at this location is unexpected and raises further questions as to the New York, New Haven & Hartford Railroads' occupancy; i.e.: when did the New York, New Haven & Hartford Railroad take up residence at this location, and why did the Baltimore & Ohio Railroad give it up (by 1902 judging from the Department of Docks atlas below), when did this facility become a pier station only, etc.
+Ultimately, the initial presence of the Baltimore & Ohio Railroad at this North 1st Street location is unexpected and raises further questions as to the New York, New Haven & Hartford Railroads' occupancy; i.e.:

-At least this article gives us a general idea as to the date a railroad or railroads, began occupying the property located at North 1st Street.
+At the least, this article gives us a general idea as to the date a railroad or railroads, began occupying the property located at North 1st Street.

-As such, it is apparent that the Baltimore & Ohio Railroad must have either sold or leased the property out to the New York New Haven & Hartford Railroad at a date between 1890 and 1898 or perhaps a few years after..
+As such, it is apparent that the Baltimore & Ohio Railroad must have either sold or leased the property to the New York New Haven & Hartford Railroad at a date between 1890 and 1898 or perhaps a few years after (ca. 1902 - 1905?).

 Now that IS very interesting!
 I had not heard of it until you shared that NY Times article.
 But as I thought it over, in a way it may have made sense in 1890 for the B&O to establish a direct link to Brooklyn.